 - Enabled: With this setting you can disable ('false') the authentication and authorization altogether.
 When it is enabled ('true'), Firely Server will also evaluate the other settings.
 The default value is 'false'.
 This implies that authorization is disabled as if no SmartAuthorizationOptions section is present in the settings. - Filters: Defines how different launch contexts are translated to search arguments.
 See Compartments for more background. - FilterType: Both a launch context and a CompartmentDefinition are defined by a resourcetype.
+Use Filter-

-Use Filter-Type to define for which launch context and related CompartmentDefinition this Filter is applicable. - FilterArgument: Translates the value of the launch context to a search argument.
+Type to define for which launch context and related CompartmentDefinition this Filter is applicable.

+- FilterArgument: Translates the value of the launch context to a search argument.
 You can use any supported search parameter defined on FilterType.
-It should contain the name of the launch context enclosed in hashes (e.g. #patient#), which is substituted by the value of the claim. - Authority: The base url of your identity provider, such that {{base_url}}/.well-known/ openid-configuration returns a valid configuration response (OpenID Connect Discovery documentation).
-At minimum, the jwks_uri, token_endpoint and authorization_endpoint keys are required in addition to the keys required by the speficiation.
-See Set up an Identity Provider for more background. - AdditionalEndpointBaseAddresses: Optional configuration setting.
-Add additional base authority endpoints that your identity provider also uses for operations that are listed in the .well-known document. - Audience: Defines the name of this Firely Server instance as it is known to the Authorization server.
-Default is
+It should contain the name of the launch context enclosed in hashes (e.g. #patient#), which is substituted by the value of the claim. - Authority: The base url of your identity provider, such that {{base\url}}/.well-known/ openid-configuration returns a valid configuration response (OpenID Connect Discovery documentation).
+At minimum, the jwks\uri, token\endpoint and authorization\endpoint keys are required in addition to the keys required by the speficiation.
+See Set up an Identity Provider for more background. - AdditionalEndpoints: Optional configuration setting.
+Add additional issuers and/or base authority endpoints that your identity provider also uses for operations that are listed in the .well-known document. - Audience: Defines the name of this Firely Server instance as it is known to the Authorization server.
+Default is 'firelyserver'. - Claims Namespace: Some authorization providers will prefix all their claims with a namespace, e.g. http://my.company.org/auth/user/\.read.

-'firelyserver'.

-- ClaimsNamespace: Some authorization providers will prefix all their claims with a namespace, e.g. http://my.company.org/auth/user/.read.
 Configure the namespace here to make Firely Server interpret it correctly.
-It will then strip off that prefix and interpret it as just user/.read.
+It will then strip off that prefix and interpret it as just user/\.read.
 By default no namespace is configured. - RequireHttpsToProvider: Token exchange with an Authorization server should always happen over https.
 However, in a local testing scenario you may need to use http.
 Then you can set this to 'false'.
 The default value is 'true'. - Protected: This setting controls which of the interactions actually require authentication.
 In the example values provided here, \$validate is not in the TypeLevelInteractions.
 This means that you can use POST [base-url]/Patient/\$validate without authorization.
-Since you only read Conformance resources with this interaction, this might make sense.
+Since you only read Conformance resources with this interaction, this might make sense. - TokenIntrospection: This setting is configurable when you use reference tokens. - ShowAuthorizationPII: This is a flag to indicate whether or not personally identifiable information is shown in logs. - AccessTokenScopeReplace: With this optional setting you tell Firely Server which character replaces the / (forward slash) character in a SMART scope.
+This setting is needed in cases like working with Azure Active Directory (see details in section Azure Active Directory).